earomc/earomc/README.md

 - I like making neapolitan pizza and borgir.
 - I used to host my own Minecraft server from 2017-2021 which is down because I don't have enough time and motivation to put into supporting it.
-- Sorry ...
-I use Windows.
+- Fedora user 🤓🤓🤓🤓🤓🤓

 ##### Weaknesses:
-- front end :(
+- me no likey frontend gorbag :(
-- dynamically typed languages. (i hate python, all my homies hate python)
+- dynamically typed, interpreted languages *schAudEr* (i hate python, all my homies hate python)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=earomc&layout=compact&theme=dark)